stat545ubc-2022/assignment-b1-and-b2-mike-mask/assignment_b1.md

 #' @param criterion the variable to be predicted; a numeric vector (note: I named this argument 'criterion' because it will be the criterion in the linear model that this function creates)
 #'
 #' @param predictor the variable doing the predicting; a numeric vector (note: I named this argument 'predictor' because it will be the predictor in the linear model that this function creates)
 #'
+#' @param remove_na this is a logical that evaluates to TRUE or FALSE which will indicate if you want NA values to be removed from the analysis (I used the name remove_na because when set to TRUE, NA values will be removed so the name of the argument is self-explanatory)
+#'
+#' @param ... this enables additional arguments to be passed to other functions within the function (I used the name ... because that is standard practice for the ellipsis argument)
+#'
 #' @return this function outputs the summary of a linear model consisting of standardized criterion and predictor variables.
 Note that the criterion variable will appear as 'a' and the predictor variable will appear as 'b' in the summary output.